-News Corp Australia has sold the 60-year old former headquarters of regional media group Geelong Advertiser for a speculated price of more than $4.5 million.
+News Corp Australia has sold the 60-year old former headquarters of regional media group Geelong Advertiser for a speculated price of $5 million.

 A Victorian student accommodation provider outbid nine other prospective buyers to acquire 191-195 Ryrie Street, Geelong, which was listed for sale seven weeks ago.

 News Corp Australia’s realestate.com.au is reporting in this item that the incoming owner plans to repurpose the existing 3000 square metre building as student housing.